jamieadieze/NBA/README.md

 ## Overview

 The 2022-2023 NBA season has come to an end and you are a data analyst for The Golden State Warriors.
 The general manager (GM) has tasked you with creating a data pipeline that extracts end of season data on the whole of the NBA.
-He also wants to know how the performance of The Golden State Warriors compared the biggest rival team  The Los Angeles Lakers.
+He also wants to know how the performance of The Golden State Warriors compared to that of there biggest rival team, The Los Angeles Lakers.

 ## Goal